buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JUNE 2011 - MARCH 2012

+> “I worked with Dave Goodchild at the Economist.
+Dave is a fantastic person to work with.
+Not only does he hold to a high standard of excellence (even if that means spending great amounts of time cleaning up other people's messes), but he brings a charisma and enthusiasm into his work that is just contagious.

+Judah Anthony, lead developer, New York office.

 > "I had the luck to work with Dave for almost a year.
 He is one of the hard worker colleagues who helps you first whenever you have a problem.
 It was surprising sometimes how quickly and precisely he can solve problems.
 His technical skills are really great - and also as a team member he is able to keep up a good spirit no matter how hard the pressure is.
 I would love to work with him again in the future."

 Peter Arato, Drupal developer.